Extract subsets of a graph

 }

-Now, we need to get all the concepts that are directly or indirectly connected to the concepts of interest (referred to by the variable ?s).
+Now, we need to retrieve all concepts that are directly or indirectly connected to the concepts of interest (denoted by the variable ?s) .

 Property path expressions allow us to traverse any number of properties between connected concepts in a RDF graph.
 We need to specify exact property names to traverse paths of arbitrary length.
 However, in our scenario, we want to traverse all the paths starting from subject concepts connected to our required patient, going all the way till the leaf values without knowing the exact property names.
 We can do this by using an expression like the one below in the WHERE clause of our outer CONSTRUCT query: